Master the CAGED chord shapes in 8 steps

 Chords around Ionian cycle of 4th & 3rd – Step 7

-However, now we play using the cycle of 4th and 3rd.
-To complete the step, practice in all twelve keys.
+However, now we play using the cycle of 4th & 3rd.
+To complete the step, you must practice in all twelve keys.

 Chords master exercise – Step 8

-The final step, practice these exercises as the videos demonstrate and you will master your CAGED chords.
+In the final step, practice these master exercises as the videos demonstrate and you will master your CAGED chords.